Jie-Ni/Curriculum_Analysis_Project/README.md

 To reproduce the results presented in the paper, execute the scripts in the following order.
 All scripts should be run from the root directory.

-### Step 1: Data Processing
+### Step 1: Data Preparation
+Ensure you have downloaded the data from Zenodo (DOI: 10.5281/zenodo.18284324) and placed it in `data/raw`.

-Converts raw curriculum documents into a standardized JSONL format.
+Run the processing script to convert documents into standardized JSONL format:
 ```bash
 python scripts/01_data_processing.py
 ```
-> **Note:** If no raw data is found in `data/raw`, the script will automatically generate synthetic demo data for testing purposes.

 ### Step 2: Vector Index Construction
 Generates semantic embeddings using `BAAI/bge-m3` and builds the FAISS retrieval index.